Quasar Accretion Disk Sizes from Continuum Reverberation Mapping in the DES Standard Star Fields: Objects without Lag Measurements

 \section{Objects without Lag Measurements}

 We did not recover time lags for the vast majority of the quasars that passed our first selection cuts, as described in Section \ref{sec:analysis} and illustrated in Figure \ref{fig:obs_chi2_nexp}.
-Only 23 quasars are in our main sample, while a total of 48 objects in the MaxVis field, 457 objects in the SDSS fields and 297 objects in the C26202 fields met the initial criteria in at least one observational season.
-One factor affecting the lag measurements is the variability of the quasars.
-As is illustrated in Figure \ref{fig:obs_chi2_nexp}, the minimum $\chi_r^2$ of the quasars in the main sample is about 5.6, except the three quasars with more than 300 epochs.
-However, in the candidate sample there are 34 objects in the MaxVis field, 393 objects in the SDSS fields and 20 objects in the C26202 fields that have $\chi_r^2$ smaller than 5.6 in all observational seasons.
-For such low-variability objects, JAVELIN tends to produce a wide, smooth lag distribution without clear peaks and centered on zero.
+Only 22 quasars are in our main sample, while a total of 48 objects in the MaxVis field, 457 objects in the SDSS fields and 297 objects in the C26202 fields met the initial criteria in at least one observational season.
+One manifestation of a failed lag measurement is a wide, smooth lag distribution without clear peaks and centered on zero, associated with extremely large top-hat smoothing factors from JAVELIN.
+About 43 objects in the MaxVis field, 433 objects in the SDSS fields and 126 objects in the C26202 fields show this wide lag distribution and are excluded by Criteria (1) and (3) in Section \ref{subsec:anl-javelin}.
+These objects tend to have low variability amplitudes relative to the photometric uncertainties.

-For quasars with significant variability, such as most objects in the C26202 fields, one manifestation of an unsuccessful lag measurement is a lag distribution with multiple peaks that have similar amplitudes.
+For quasars with significant variability, another manifestation of an unsuccessful lag measurement is a lag distribution with multiple peaks that have similar amplitudes.
+About 23 objects in the SDSS fields and 151 objects in the C26202 fields show lag distributions with multiple peaks and are filtered out by Criterion (2) in Section \ref{subsec:anl-javelin}.
+These objects can violate Criterion (1) as well if there are many secondary peaks at negative lags.
 While one of the multiple peaks can be physical, we cannot distinguish it from other peaks that may be caused by artifacts, so we do not include objects in the main sample if the lag distributions show multiple peaks with similar amplitudes in all bands.